ddigiorg/pattern-sequence-predictor/README.md

 In the neocortex, a specific set of neurons activate when it observes a pattern or sequence of patterns.
 Activated neurons cause some neurons to enter a "predictive" state, expecting to be activated soon.

-### On-line learning

-no backprop, learn-as-you-go, faster

-## DM Functions

-Divination Machine has 4 core functions: Spatial Encoding, Temporal Encoding, Decoding, and Learning.

-### Spatial Encoding
+### Cortical Columns

+A cortical column, or just "column", is a group of neurons that share a receptive field of the DM input.

+[PUT PICTURE HERE]

-To demonstrate Spatial Encoding we will look at an example of an input at a single time: a 9x9 grid of monochromatic pixels.
+In the above figure, the receptive field of a column is a 3x3 grid of monochromatic pixels.
 For reference, a monochromatic color uses a single channel (i.e. red) of the 4 channel color representation (red, green, blue, and alpha).
 Each pixel is a floating point value between 0.0f and 1.0f representing color intensity.
 If we define our color sensitivity to be 0.001f there are 1,001 different color values, or intensities, represented in each pixel.
-A 9x9 grid has 81 pixels which has 1,001^81, or ~1.08x10^243 unique possible spatial-sensory inputs.
-This is about twice the estimated atoms in the universe!
+A 3x3 grid has 9 pixels in total which has 1,001^9, or ~1.01x10^27 unique possible color inputs at a single moment in time.
+This is more than twice the estimated amount of neurons in the human brain, ~1x10^11 or about 100 billion neurons!

+Therefore

 Spatial Sensitivity:  Intuitively if a human sees a 9x9 field of red with just 1 pixel just slightly less red we'd still recognize it as "a sea of red".
 If that one pixel were to keep losing intensity, eventually the human brain would be able to recognize it as "a sea of red with a less red dot".

-The amount of nodes in a column corresponds to the spatial-sensitivity of the PSP.
-A
+## DM Functions

+Divination Machine has 4 core functions: Spatial Encoding, Temporal Encoding, Decoding, and Learning.

+### Spatial Encoding

 At each time step Spatial Encoding:
 1. Converts the input into a SDR of neuron activations called "Column Winners"